 Thanks to the built-in Windows driver, you won't need any special software for your PC (and most games) to immediately recognize your pad.
 So what's the point of a guide at all?

-There are a couple ways to use the Xbox One controller wirelessly, and a few things you should know about different iterations of the controller and what how they'll work with your PC.
+Well, there are a couple ways to hook up the Xbox One controller wirelessly, and a few things you should know about the different iterations of the controller and what how exactly they'll work with your PC.

 What you need

 - Xbox Wireless adapter for Windows (optional, for wireless)

 - Xbox Accessories app (optional, for software updates)